- Last Activity:

 - Dive Equipment:

-- 15 liters steel bottle, 2x9 liters aluminium twin bottle (Aralu), a small 3 liters aluminium bottle, 6 Scubapro 109-156 second stages, 4 Scubapro MK5 first stages, one Scubapro MK10 first stage, 2 jackets, a number of suits, fins, masks.
+- 15 liters steel bottle, 2x9 liters aluminium twin bottle (Aralu), a small 3 liters aluminium bottle, 6 Scubapro 109-156 second stages, 4 Scubapro MK5 first stages, one Scubapro MK10 first stage, 1 Cressi jackets, 1 Coltri BP+Wing, a number of suits, fins, masks.
 I also have a 200 bars air compressor, 3 Zodiacs (MK2 compact, MK2 GT, MK3 Futura), one Evinrude 20HP engine, etc...

 Please note that when I started scuba diving, in 1975, training here in Italy was done mostly using ARO (pure oxygen) rebreathers, namely the glorious Cressi mod.
 57B.